 If you did not provide the bank with your tax file number, they will have deducted tax from your interest payments.
 Your annual bank statement shows this if you never gave a TFN to your bank.
 You should claim that tax back by entering the total withheld in the Total tax withheld from interest field.

 The Gross Interest section of your tax return is only for interest received from banks and financial institutions.
 Enter interest received from Partnerships, Trusts or Foreign Sources in the Foreign Source Income and Partnership and Trusts sections of your etax return.

 If you’re a foreign resident and tax is deducted from your overseas bank interest, do not include the bank interest on your tax return.

 If you were a foreign resident and no tax was deducted from your interest, we’ll need to complete a form with additional information including your details and total interest earned (best to let tax agents like etax.com.au handle that for you, so you avoid ATO troubles).
 Later, the ATO will advise you of any withholding tax you might have to pay on this interest (usually around 30%).

 Need a little more help?

 Not sure how to claim (of find) the interest you received?
 Please get in touch with us, we’re always happy to help.

-You can log in and send us a message using My Messages at the top of your return, or just attach the relevant interest statements to the Any Other Questions section at the end of your tax return: We’ll take it from there and get the return done for you.
+Log in and send us a message using My Messages at the top of your return. or just attach the relevant interest statements to the Any Other Questions section at the end of your tax return: We’ll take it from there and get the return done for you.